tomtom28/njit-is-601-project-4/README.md

 Each project runs independently in its own Docker container and on its own port number, as provided in the `docker-compose.yml` file.

+Most of the tutorials were completed, however, I ultimately decided to modify Project 3 and add user authentication.
+So, please refer to [my-final-project](/my-final-project) folder and treat that as the final submission.